Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Las Vegas' games this season have gone over 49 points seven of 12 times.
+- Las Vegas and its opponents have gone over the current 49.5-point total in seven of 12 games (58.3%) this season.

-- In 40% of Washington's games this season (4/10), the teams combined to score more than Sunday's over/under of 49.
+- Washington and its opponents have combined to score more than 49.5 points in four of 11 games this season.

-- The combined points per game average of the two teams, 44.7, is 4.3 points fewer than Sunday's over/under.
+- The two teams combine to score 44.3 points per game, 5.2 less than the over/under in this contest.

 Raiders stats and trends

-- In Las Vegas' 11 games this season, it has six wins against the spread.
+- Las Vegas has played 11 games, with six wins against the spread.

-- The Raiders have covered the spread once this season when favored by 2.5 points or more (in four chances).
+- The Raiders have been favored by 2.5 points or more four times this season and covered the spread in one of them.

-- Las Vegas' games this year have gone over the total in six out of 12 opportunities (50%).
+- Las Vegas' games this year have hit the over on six of 12 set point totals (50%).

-- Las Vegas is 5-1 against the spread and 5-0 overall in games when it scores more than 26.7 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall in games when it records more than 25.6 points.

-- Las Vegas is 6-2 against the spread and 6-1 overall when the team piles up over 368.5 yards.
+- When Las Vegas picks up over 359.3 yards, the team is 6-2 against the spread and 6-1 overall.

-- The Raiders have turned the ball over one more time (12 total) than the Football Team have forced a turnover (11) this season.
+- The Raiders have 12 giveaways this season, while the Football Team have 12 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with Washington.